-7. Provide a completed Form A-8, Probable Maximum Loss for Florida.
+10. Provide a completed Form A-8A, Hurricane Probable Maximum Loss for Florida (2012 FHCF Exposure Data).
 Provide a link to the location of the form [insert hyperlink here].

+11. Provide a completed Form A-8B, Hurricane Probable Maximum Loss for Florida (2017 FHCF Exposure Data).
+Provide a link to the location of the form [insert hyperlink here].

-8. Describe how the model produces probable maximum loss levels.
+12. Describe how the hurricane model produces hurricane probable maximum loss levels.

-9. Provide citations to published papers, if any, or modeling-organization studies that were used to estimate probable maximum loss levels.
+13. Provide citations to published papers, if any, or modeling-organization studies that were used to estimate hurricane probable maximum loss levels.

-10. Describe how the probable maximum loss levels produced by the model include the effects of personal and commercial residential insurance coverage.
+14. Describe how the hurricane probable maximum loss levels produced by the hurricane model include the effects of personal and commercial residential insurance coverage.

+15. Explain any differences between the values provided on Form A-8A, Hurricane Probable Maximum Loss for Florida (2012 FHCF Exposure Data), and those provided on Form S-2A, Examples of Hurricane Loss Exceedance Estimates (2012 FHCF Exposure Data).

-11. Explain any differences between the values provided on Form A-8, Probable Maximum Loss for Florida, and those provided on Form S-2, Examples of Loss Exceedance Estimates.
+16. Explain any differences between the values provided on Form A-8B, Hurricane Probable Maximum Loss for Florida (2017 FHCF Exposure Data), and those provided on Form S-2B, Examples of Hurricane Loss Exceedance Estimates (2017 FHCF Exposure Data).

-12.

-Provide an explanation for all anomalies in the loss costs that are not consistent with the requirements of this standard.
+17. Provide an explanation for all hurricane loss costs that are not consistent with the requirements of this standard.

-13. Provide an explanation of the differences in output ranges between the previously-accepted model and the current model.
+18. Provide an explanation of the differences in hurricane output ranges between the previously-accepted hurricane model and the current hurricane model based on the 2012 FHCF Exposure Data.

-14. Identify the assumptions used to account for the effects of coinsurance on commercial residential loss costs.
+19. Identify the assumptions used to account for the effects of coinsurance on commercial residential hurricane loss costs.

 Audit

-The data and methods used for probable maximum loss levels for Form A-8, Probable Maximum Loss for Florida, will be reviewed.
-The hurricane associated with the Top Event will be reviewed.
+The data and methods used for hurricane probable maximum loss levels for Form A-8A, Hurricane Probable Maximum Loss for Florida (2012 FHCF Exposure Data), and Form A-8B, Hurricane Probable Maximum Loss for Florida (2017 FHCF Exposure Data), will be reviewed.
+The hurricane associated with the Top Events will be reviewed.

+The frequency distribution and the individual event severity distribution underlying Form A-8A, Hurricane Probable Maximum Loss for Florida (2012 FHCF Exposure Data) and Form A-8B, Hurricane Probable Maximum Loss for Florida (2017 FHCF Exposure Data), will be reviewed.

+The first and second moments of the Annual Aggregate and Annual Occurrence distributions underlying the tables in Form A-8A, Hurricane Probable Maximum Loss for Florida (2012 FHCF Exposure Data), and Form A-8B, Hurricane Probable Maximum Loss for Florida (2017 FHCF Exposure Data), will be reviewed.

+The first and second moments of the frequency and severity distributions underlying the hurricane probable maximum loss levels shown in Parts B and C in Form A-8A, Hurricane Probable Maximum Loss for Florida (2012 FHCF Exposure Data) and Form A-8B, Hurricane Probable Maximum Loss for Florida (2017 FHCF Exposure Data), will be reviewed.

 Suggestion from AIR: